 So how can you successfully retain your B2B SaaS customers?
 Continue to attract, engage, and delight your clients through a value-adding program—onboarding.

-Onboarding your customers is the initial embrace you give your new clients after they've signed up for your software.
+Onboarding your software customers is the initial embrace you give your new clients after they've signed up for your software.
 Whether it's for a free month trial period or a locked-in annual subscription, onboarding and connecting with your customers during the first week is crucial to long-term success.

 Here are some of the overall benefits of an engaging SaaS onboarding experience:

 So how does a B2B SaaS company create an engaging and value-adding onboarding experience for their customers?
-It's all about research.